XPMUser/XPMUser.github.io/README.md

 - Clockwork Town - prodigyde - pde2016 & pde1500
 - 2015-2016's Intro - pde2015 - pde2016 & pde1500 - pde1.51.0
 - 2014-2015's Academy - prodigyde - pde1221 & pde1500 - pde1.51.0
-- Modpacks - prodigyde - pde2015, pde1221, pde2016, pdenot1.50.0 - pde1.51.0, & pde2018 - pde2019 Warning: Imitation Titan isn't work correctly for pde2018 yet, so it's still in beta.
+- Modpacks - prodigyde - oldprodigyde, pde1221, pde2016, pdenot1.50.0 - pde1.51.0, & pde2018 - pde2019 Warning: Imitation Titan isn't work correctly for pde2018 yet, so it's still in beta.
-- Full possiblity of disguising without starting over - prodigyde - pde2015, pde1221, & pde1500
+- Full possiblity of disguising without starting over - prodigyde - oldprodigyde, pde1221, & pde1500
-- First Name changing possibility - pde2015 & pde1500
+- First Name changing possibility - pde2015 - oldprodigyde & pde1500
-- Middle Name & Last Name changing possiblity - pde2015 & pde1500
+- Middle Name & Last Name changing possiblity - pde2015 - oldprodigyde & pde1500

 Yep, you heard that right, that's just scratching the surface.
 There are lots of versions to choose from and modpacks are supported for some of them, so you can probably imagine what months of hard work can do to something like that.